Internet Memes (work-in-progress)

 • Meme Archaeology.
 Students will do a deep dive on a sound, trend, hashtag, image, or other meme to pin down its origins.

 • Meme Evolution.
-Students will trace how memes and their meanings change over time.
+Students will trace how memes and their meanings change over time, again focused on a single sound, trend, hashtag, image, etc.

 • Meme Networks.
 Using network software (e.g. networkx or igraph), students will construct and analyze a network of actors who use a given meme.